Four Steps to Take After Creating Social Media Pages

 In order to know the purpose that social media will serve for your business, you must define some goals.
 Here are a couple questions to help you start thinking about this:

-3. Decide who is going to manage your company's social media accounts
+3. Decide who Will manage your company's social media accounts

 This is important if you want social media to be successful.
 Someone, whether it's you, an employee, intern or a professional social media manager (wink, wink), needs to be actively posting, managing and responding on your social media accounts.
 It's also a good rule of thumb to have social media guidelines in place if there are going to be employees or interns managing your company's social media.
 The last thing you want to do as a business owner is have an upset employee go rogue and abuse having access to your pages.
 Set up proper guidelines when you start using social media and set the tone of expectations for anyone who starts to manage your page.